JustRedTTG/PGE_Docs/docs/source/general-gui.rst

 * rect - this is the rect of the button, say we wanna make a button from (0, 0) and make it a size of 50 x 50, we would simply use: ``(0,0,50,50)``
 * ic,ac - these are the 2 colors of the button, one for button idle, and one for hover.
 * Text - the text that is placed on top of the button.
-* action - this is the function that get's called when the button is clicked.
+* action - this is the function that gets called when the button is clicked.
 * data - if this is not None, then the action will be called with this data.
 * tmp - this is True by default, setting it to False will disable the automatic screen update

-Now the image button spesific syntax.
+Now the image button specific syntax.

 * ic,ac - these are the 2 images of the button, one for button idle, and one for hover.